 This folk remedy, with the addition of ginger and turmeric, will certainly become the new sore throat cure in our home.
 I rejoice at the ability to use natural herbs and tonics instead of immediately resorting to conventional medicine.
 Here’s to a happy throat, everyone!

 What do you do for a sore throat?
+Would you like to try this sore throat tonic?
 Feel free to share links, recipes, or tips in the comments.

 Did you know that the common cold is associated with over 150 viruses, none of which respond to antibiotics?
 Instead, try natural food and herb-based remedies for preventing and relieving symptoms.
 We recommend this book: Cold and Flu Season — Are You Ready?